FREQUENTLY ASKED QUESTIONS

 I wouldn't recommend it.

-The courses in Clutter College are very different to anything else you'll find and will teach you concepts, principles and methods that you won't get anywhere else.
+The 7 Step Journey is very different to anything else you'll find and will teach you concepts, principles and methods that you won't find with any other programme or course.

-So to follow more than one programme or course at a time it would be confusing as to what you're learning and doing for which programme and would zap your time and energy.
+To try to follow more than one programme or course at a time would be confusing as to what you're learning and doing for which programme and would zap your time and energy.

-I’m sure you’ve experienced one of the big challenges that clutterholics and hoarders have – we struggle to focus and finish one thing at a time.
-Trying to do more than one programme or course at a time is an example of this.
+Many clutterholics and hoarders struggle to focus and finish one thing at a time.
+Trying to do more than one decluttering programme or course at a time is an example of this.

 - Asking friends, family or neighbours to help by taking things for you.
 This is a great way they can help you WITHOUT being involved in the decision making